REV: Information-Theoretic Evaluation of Free-Text Rationales: Additional Details on the Experimental Setup

 \subsection{Models}

-We use Huggingface Transformers \citep{wolf2020transformers} to access all task models and evaluators.
-We train each model for up to 30 epochs with a learning rate $5e-6$ and a batch size $8$.
+We use Huggingface Transformers \citep{wolf2020transformers} to access all task and evaluation models.
+We train each model for up to 20 epochs with a learning rate $5e-6$ and a batch size $8$.
 All experiments were performed on a single NVIDIA RTX 8000 GPU.
 Table \ref{tab:in_out_format} shows input-output formattings of different task models for different tasks.